13261469710/mycitypicker/README.md

 # mycitypicker
-city picker
-first project commit to github from android studio
+citypicker is first test project commit to github from android studio